What is the person-centred approach to therapy, counselling and coaching?

 - Live by your own values, feeling more in control of your life.

 The person-centred approach is very different to other approaches.
-It is phenomenological (meaning the therapist seeks to understand things from the client’s perspective, and it is non-directive (meaning the control over what is talked about is centred on the client, not the therapist).
+It is phenomenological (meaning the therapist seeks to empathically understand things from the client’s perspective), and it is non-directive (meaning that the therapist imposes no expectations on the client, to the degree that nothing the client says is ever judged).
 This approach is difficult and requires skill.
 Many therapists and counsellors claim to work in a ‘person-centred’ way but may not actually be well-trained or provide a genuinely person-centred approach.